 The women will kick off the 2018 Huatulco ITU Triathlon World Cup on Sunday, June 10 at 08:00am local time, with the men following immediately after at 10:00am.
 Follow along with all of the action with live timing available at and with live social media updates using the hashtag #HuatulcoWC on Facebook, Instagram and the @Worldtriathlon Twitter channel.

-Find more details about this event - 2018 Huatulco ITU Triathlon World Cup
+Related Event: 2018 Huatulco ITU Triathlon World Cup